santiherra/Spherical-Pendulum/README.md

 # Theoretical Frame
 ## Lagrange Formalism
 The system to study consists on a point particle of mass $m$, attached to a pivot point by a massless rigid rod of length $l$.
 The position of the particle is then subject to the constraint $\vec{r}^2-l^2 = 0$.
 Then, we have 2 degrees of freedom (1 part, 3D, 1 const), so we require 2 generalized coordinates.
-It is convenient to use the polar (here, wrt the negative z axis) and azimuthal angles from spherical coordinates:
+It is convenient to use the polar (here, $wrt$ the negative z axis) and azimuthal angles from spherical coordinates:
 $$\vec{q} = (\theta, \phi) \ , \ \vec{r} = l(\sin(\theta)\cos(\phi), \sin(\theta)\sin(\phi), -\cos(\theta))$$

 The forces acting on the particle are the gravitational pull, $\vec{F}_g = -mg\vec{e}_z$ and the string force, $\vec{F}_s$.
 For the first one, the force is conservative, with $\vec{F}_g = -\nabla V$, $V = mgz$.
 On the other hand, if we consider any virtual displacement $\vec{r}(u)$, it will be tangential to the circle of radius $l$, and the string force is assumed to be $\vec{F}_s = F_s \vec{e}_r$, so $\vec{F}_s \parallel \frac{d}{du}\vec{r}du$, so the Principle of Virtual Work is satisfied.
 Under these circumstances, the Lagrangian formalism can be applied, with a Lagrangian $L = T-V$.